benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 1. How the content on your pages contributes to conversion
 1. How to share your report with others

-### Construct a Pages report
+## Construct a Pages report

 To construct this report:

 1. In Adobe Analytics, click the **Reports** tab and then click **View All Reports**.
 Note the menu showing all the reports set up in your account.
 These menus, and the reports within them, are your reports suite and are customized to your specific Adobe Analytics implementation.

 **Reports Tab Image Here**

 2. Click **Content** > **Pages**.
 The **Pages** report appears and shows [dimensions] (https://marketing.adobe.com/resources/help/en_US/reference/dimensions.html), [metrics] (https://marketing.adobe.com/resources/help/en_US/sc/implement/ref-metrics.html), and page names.

 **Pages Report Image Here**

-### Create a visualization for Pages
+## Create a visualization for Pages

-Working in Analysis Workspace is an easier way to see all types of available dimensions and metrics.
+Analysis Workspace provides an easier way to see all types of available dimensions and metrics.
 It functions similar to creating basic repors but greatly enhances the speed, flexibility, and customizability of visualizing and analyzing your data.

 In Analysis Workspace, the **Page Performance** visualization shows traffic metrics for the **Page** dimension.